A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Challenges and Future Research Directions of BD-RIS

 \subsubsection{Challenge}

 The unique challenge of implementing BD-RIS compared to D-RIS lies in the increasing circuit complexity, cost, and power losses of the reconfigurable impedance network.
 Especially when the number of elements and/or groups increases, the required number of reconfigurable admittance components significantly increases.
-This will cause a heavy burden on circuit design and, more importantly, accumulated power losses induced by more reconfigurable admittance components, which may weaken the performance benefits of BD-RIS architectures.
+This will cause a heavy burden on circuit design and, more importantly, accumulated power losses, and power consumption of drive circuits and elements induced by more reconfigurable admittance components \cite{wang2024power}, which may weaken the performance benefits of BD-RIS architectures.
+In addition, for future system-level experiments, the theoretical channel estimation and beamforming optimization methods might require too much time such that an effective data transmission cannot be guaranteed.